sophie-thomson/ecopositive-bristol-react-ui/README.md

 ![ecoPositive favicon in use](docs/readme-images/favicon.png)

-***Nav Bar (components/NavBar.js)***
+***Navigation Bar (components/NavBar.js)***

 - Navigation bar with clear brand heading and logo for ecoPositive.
 - Includes links for easy navigation around the site.
 Only links that are accordante with user role and authentication are displayed for better user experience.
 - Fully responsive with navigation links collapsable into a burger 'Menu' icon on smaller deviced to keep layout clean and uncluttered.
-- Links are grey when not in use and coloured green when 'active' to help users identify where they currently are in the site.
+- Links are grey when not in use and coloured yellow when 'active' to help users identify where they currently are in the site.
 - Usage:
     - Used across the entire application at the top level